tom-howard/ros2/docs/software/installing-wsl-ros2.md

 WSL-ROS2 requires an XServer in order to render graphical applications (such as Gazebo and RViz)[^wsl-native-guis].
 You need to make sure you have one up and running whenever you're working with WSL-ROS2.

 [^wsl-native-guis]: WSL2 does support GUI applications natively, however we are finding that the latest version of Gazebo (Ignition) doesn't seem to play nicely with this, and performance is generally pretty poor.
-Using a dedicated XServer seems to offer marginally better performance.
+Using a dedicated XServer seems to offer slightly better performance.

 1. First, download this [config file for VcXsrv](https://drive.google.com/file/d/1CMJZ6xVXJ2cKZ0NmdYaxUw9RfPsIGLX9/view?usp=sharing){target="_blank"} and save it to your desktop as `wsl_ros_config.xlaunch`.